sina22r/Cisco-IOS-Command-Reference/Volumes/Volume01-IOS-Fundamentals/01_Basic_IOS_Commands.md

 #

-What it does
+What it does:

-Configures the Message of the Day (MOTD) banner, which is displayed before user authentication.
+Configures the Message of the Day (MOTD) banner displayed before user authentication.

 ------------------------------------------------------------

 # banner login

-Syntax
+Syntax:

 banner login #

-Example
+Example:

 Router(config)# banner login #